readthedocs/readthedocs.org/docs/index.rst

 =======================================

 .. meta::
-   :description: Automate building, versioning, and hosting of your technical documentation continuously on Read the Docs.
+   :description lang=en: Automate building, versioning, and hosting of your technical documentation continuously on Read the Docs.

 `Read the Docs`_ simplifies software documentation